21st September 2020 by Charlotte Walker

 “There continues to be a stigma around discussing our mental wellbeing and this is often more prevalent in the workplace than anywhere else.
 Unfortunately, businesses are too often unable to identify wellbeing issues, employees still feel like they can’t discuss them and there remains a lack of tangible support, all of which contribute to lost time and productivity for businesses as well as unaddressed poor employee wellbeing.

 “The only way to tackle this is for businesses to prove to their employees that they genuinely care about their wellbeing, foster a culture of openness and provide the necessary internal and external support.
 By doing this, employers will be rewarded with fewer lost hours, a happier and more productive workforce and a workplace that is attractive to both current and prospective employees.”

 Benenden Health enables businesses to offer affordable, high quality, private healthcare to every employee.
 This includes round the clock care such as 24/7 GP and Mental Health helplines, plus speedy access to services such as physiotherapy and medical treatment so employees can have peace of mind that they can ask for help whenever they need it.
-As a not-for-profit organisation, Benenden Health offers support to its 800,000+ members at the same affordable cost of just £11.90 per employee, per month.
+As a not-for-profit organisation, Benenden Health offers support to its 800,000+ members.